IS A TRIP IN DECEMBER TO ICELAND A GOOD IDEA?

 So, what does it mean in terms of traveling to Iceland in December?

 When you wake up, it is dark (and I assume you wake up all before 11 am, or?).
 It slowly gets lighter before 11 am, but sunrise is normally around 11:30 am.

-Most people took a nap on the bus and I can’t blame them.
+Most people took a nap on the bus, and I can’t blame them.
 Because there is not much else you can do on the bus.
 Often, it takes 2 or 3 hours to get from Reykjavik to the main attractions (Golden Circle, Vik, etc.).
-So, you are sitting in the dark and you know there is something amazing out there in the dark – and yet you still miss out on the amazing scenery.
+So, you are sitting in the dark, and you know something is amazing out there in the dark – and yet you still miss out on the amazing scenery.

 And normally, by the time you arrive at the sights, daylight is there.
 Yes – daylight does not completely skip Iceland in December, but you have to be quick to see some of the places you want to see because the sun makes only short appearances.